Skip to content

 File Integrity Verification Process

-Use SHA-256 to hash all critical system files, application binaries, and sensitive data files before deployment or backup.
-Store hashes in a secure, separate location.
+Use SHA-256 to create hash values for all files requiring protection, storing hashes in a secure, tamper-evident location.

 Real-World Applications: Where Hashing and Encryption Work Together